taodong/data-conjurer/README.md

 ## Environment
 The tool requires java 21.
 The code is developed using Temurin 21 JDK.
 ## Installation
-The tool is packaged as an executable jar file named data-conjurer-<version>.jar.
+The tool is packaged as an executable jar file named as `data-conjurer-<version>.jar`.
 You can download the latest version either from [maven central](https://repo1.maven.org/maven2/io/github/taodong/data-conjurer/) or [github release](https://github.com/taodong/data-conjurer/releases) page.
 ## Compile From Source
 To build the executable jar file from the source, the binary file can be created through maven command after cloning the repository
 ```shell